GitHub-JeetBhardwaj/AnimeGen/README.md

 **AnimeGen** is a full-stack generative AI and computer vision framework designed to transform real-world photographs into high-contrast, 2D cel-shaded anime art.

-This repository contains both the **Flask-based web application** (featuring a custom Neo-Manga UI) and the **PyTorch training pipeline** used to develop the State-of-the-Art (SOTA) generative models.
+This repository contains both the **Flask-based web application** (featuring a custom Neo-Manga UI) and the **PyTorch training pipeline** used to develop the generative models.

 🌍 **Live Demo:** [thejeetbhardwaj-animegen.hf.space](https://thejeetbhardwaj-animegen.hf.space/)